-The next step involves sanding the surface of your kitchen cabinets to create a rough surface for the paint to stick too.
+The next step involves sanding your kitchen cabinets' surface to create a rough surface for the paint to stick too.
 Sanding paper is given a "grit" grading according to how coarse it is.
-Take a piece of fine or very fine sanding paper (150–250 grit) and gently rub all areas to be painted.
+Take a piece of fine or excellent sanding paper (150–250 grit) and gently rub all areas to be painted.
 Always sand in the same direction as the grain of the wood.
 While doing so, this will produce a fair bit of dust, so you might like to use a mask while working.

 Once you've sanded everywhere, wipe away all the accumulated dust with a damp cloth and again leave to dry completely.